SungJJinKang/EveryCulling/README.md

 ## Screen Space AABB Area Culling

 This is really easy to understand.
-When Area Size of Screen space projected AABB is less than setting value, It will be culled.
+When Area Size of AABB projected to screen space is less than setting value, It will be culled.

 ## Required dependency